Vonng/pigsty/docs/t-backup.md

-## Cold Standby
+## Cold Backup

-> Cold backup is the final cover mechanism.
+> Cold backup is the final safeguard for your data assets.

 The cold backup database exists as a static file of the data-dir and is a binary backup of the database dir.
 Cold backups are the last resort in case of accidental deletion of databases or tables, or catastrophic failure of the whole cluster/whole server room.